 - Always address older patients using formal terms of address unless you are directly told that you may use personal names.
-Also remind staff that they should do the same. - Be aware of how the physical setting may be affecting the patient.
+Also, remind staff that they should do the same. - Be aware of how the physical setting may be affecting the patient.
 Background noise, glaring or reflecting light, and small print forms are examples of things that may interfere with communication.
-The patient may not say anything, or even be aware that something physical is interfering with their understanding. - Be aware that many people believe giving a patient a terminal prognosis is unlucky, or will bring death sooner, and families may not want the patient to know exactly what is expected to happen.
+The patient may not say anything or even be aware that something physical interferes with their understanding. - Be aware that many people believe giving a patient a terminal prognosis is unlucky or will bring death sooner.
+Families may not want the patient to know exactly what is expected to happen.
 If the family has strong beliefs along these lines, the patient probably shares them.
-Follow ethical and legal requirements, but stay cognizant of the patient's cultural perspective.
-Offer the opportunity to learn the truth, at whatever level of detail desired by the patient. - It is important to explain the specific needs for having an advance directive before talking about the treatment choices and instructions.
-This will help alleviate concerns that an advance directive is for the benefit of the medical staff rather than the patient. - Elderly, low-literacy patients may be very skilled at disguising their lack of reading skills and may feel stigmatized by their inability to read.
-If you suspect this is the case, you should not draw attention to this issue, but seek out other methods of communication.
+Follow ethical and legal requirements but stay cognizant of the patient's cultural perspective.
+Offer the opportunity to learn the truth at whatever level of detail the patient desires. - It is important to explain the specific need for an advance directive before discussing the treatment choices and instructions.
+This will help alleviate concerns that an advance directive benefits the medical staff rather than the patient. - Elderly, low-literacy patients may be skilled at disguising their lack of reading skills and may feel stigmatized by their inability to read.
+If you suspect this is the case, do not draw attention to this issue but seek out other methods of communication.